yzrobot/learning_loam/README.md

-**** How to debug using Qt (not wrking for the moment) ****
+**** How to debug using Qt (currently not working) ****

-To debug only one object could be debug ( one node) :
+To debug only one object could be debug (one node) :
 - Insert your breakpoint
 - Menu Bar > Debug > Start Debugging > Attach to Unstarted Application...
 - Browse to the executable (devel/lib/loam_velodyne/multiScanRegistration) by exemple
 - select start watching
 - run your project (Ctrl + R)
 - depending on where the breakpoints it should be stop when it reaches one

 Romain Henry, Florent Willemin, Zhi Yan, and Yassine Ruichek